Is My Boss Tracking My Vehicle

 Countering this, Burwood's Mayor, John Sidoti, emphasized the multiple uses of GPS for the city's fleet.
 He pointed out the systems' maintenance alerts and distress features, arguing they offer workers added security and aid in theft prevention.

-Is There A Compromise Available?
+Is There a Compromise Available?

-Frequently Asked Questions About Vehicle Tracking At Work
+Frequently Asked Questions About Vehicle Tracking at Work

 Can my employer track my car without my knowledge?